Richard Raymond (publisher): Legacy

+In 1988, Lloyd Kahn, designer, hands-on builder, and instructor-turned publisher (Shelter Publications), proclaimed his insider's view of how Portola’s Whole Earth Catalog, securing a publishing deal with Random House (in NYC), provided a cross-U.S. boost to West Coast publishing.
+Kahn had served as the Shelter editor with the WEC, and utilized the WEC’s equipment (and distribution affiliation) to create and publish his first two books, at which point his company was off and running.
+In Kahn’s view, this paved the way for scores other West Coast independents.
+Kahn's company is still active as of 2026.

+The Portola/POINT Whole Earth Catalog presented a model widely copied and adapted in North America and beyond, as well.
+In France, for example, Le Catalogue des Ressources appeared during the mid to late ’70s; it adapted the WEC’s scope, and was published in four volumes.
+Le Catalogue's topic areas included food, clothing, housing, construction processes, transportation, education, health, and media.

 During their youth, personal-computer pioneers and Apple Inc co-founders Steve Jobs and Steve Wozniak were both members of the Homebrew Computer Club. which Portola Institute encouraged and gave some funding to.
-Jobs much later imparted in his Stanford University Commencement address in 2005: “When I was young, there was an amazing publication called the Whole Earth Catalog, which was one of the bibles of my generation.
+Jobs much later imparted in his Stanford University Commencement address in 2005: "When I was young, there was an amazing publication called the Whole Earth Catalog, which was one of the bibles of my generation.
 It was created ... in the late 1960s, before personal computers and desktop publishing, so it was all made with typewriters, scissors and Polaroid cameras.
 It was sort of like Google in paperback form, 35 years before Google came along: it was idealistic, and overflowing with neat tools and great notions."

 In Northern California during the 1970s, the original Briarpatch Network (as founded by Dick Raymond and Michael Phillips) spun off several similar small-business support groups in different communities, using the Briarpatch tag.
 Briarpatch members started to take advantage of the Internet as it began to emerge into popular usage.
 Claude Whitmyer, becoming the third coordinator of the original (San Francisco-based) Briarpatch branch in the 1980s, has been keeping it organized and active through the years.

-As one of the Internet’s initial open-membership conferencing systems, the Whole Earth ‘Lectronic Link (the WELL) — founded in 1985 by POINT — persists to the present, and thus has enjoyed a rare longevity.
+As one of the Internet's initial open-membership conferencing systems, the Whole Earth 'Lectronic Link (the WELL) — founded in 1985 by POINT — persists to the present, and thus has enjoyed a rare longevity.
 Briarpatch members were among the first to make use of benefits the WELL offered.
 Coordinator Claude Whitmyer, for example, was one of the earliest members of the WELL.

 The WELL and its success provided a model which led to various spinoffs.
 In locations like Austin, Texas people started very similar membership conferencing systems platformed by software named Yap.